lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 #### fracture_intersection
-This example concerns the creation of a graph starting from a raw set of fracture, i.e. lines, in a plane.
+This example concerns the creation of a graph starting from a raw set of fractures, i.e. lines, in a plane.

 #### network_diffusion
 In this example a simple diffusion problem on a graph representing a